illinois-cs419/illinois-cs419.github.io/_old_assignments/mp1.md

 You will hand in your code and 5 images:

-+ One orthographic rendering of a scene with spheres and triangles
++ One orthographic rendering of a scene with spheres and triangles at a resolution of at least 500x500.

-+ One perspective rendering of the same scene
++ One perspective rendering of the same scene at a resolution of at least 500x500.

-+ An additional perspective rendering of the same scene from a different viewpoint
++ An additional perspective rendering of the same scene from a different viewpoint at a resolution of at least 500x500.

-+ Two images illustrating the effects of using jittering.
++ Two images illustrating the effects of using jittering. <br/>
   The first image should use a single ray for each pixel, while the second should use multi-jittering.
-Try to set up a scene so that the difference is apparent.
+  Try to set up a scene so that the difference is apparent, you can reduce the resolution to something small.

-The images should be at least 500 x 500 pixels.

 Hand-in will be done on Compass